jonburdon/thorin-and-company/readme.md

 ### Advanced Routing
 Use new route about/member_name to hyperlink each title to a page for that member.
+Pass variable to routing to hyperlink each h3 to member data using variables.

+### Handling form
+Paste form from Bootstrap template.
+Add method="POST" for http method in form.
+Give each input in the form a name eg name="name" for name inputted.

 ### Resources and reference / support used
 VSCode setup Instructions: